agentmodels/agentmodels.org/chapters/04-mdp.md

 ~~~~

 Most of this computation is unnecessary.
-If the agent starts at `state=0`, there are three ways the agent could be at `state=0` again at `timeLeft=totalTime-2`: either the agent stays put twice or the agent away and then returns.
-The current code will compute `agent(0,totalTime-2)` three times, while it only needs to be computed once.
-This problem can be resolved by *memoization* (via the `dp.cache` function), which stores the results of a function call so they can be re-used if the function is called again on the same input.
-In general, memoization means the runtime is polynomial in the number of states and the total time.
+If the agent starts at `state=0`, there are three ways the agent could be at `state=0` again after two steps: either the agent stays put twice or the agent goes one step away and then returns.
+The code above computes `agent(0,totalTime-2)` three times, while it only needs to be computed once.
+This problem can be resolved by *memoization* (via the `dp.cache` function), which stores the results of a function call for re-use when the function is called again on the same input.
+This use of memoization means the runtime is polynomial in the number of states and the total time.
+We explore the efficiency of these algorithms in more detail in Section VI.

 ~~~~
 var transition = function(state, action){